RainInApril/shell/permissions/README.md

 -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello
 The file hello will be in the working directory
-You are not allowed to use commas for this script

-chmod --reference=olleh hello script copies hello file permissions to file olleh
+You are not allowed to use commas for this script chmod --reference=olleh hello script copies hello file permissions to file olleh chmod a+X * scipt adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed.